EleniNtz13/ancient-sparta-reconstruction-minecraft/README.md

 Let us explore Ancient Sparta from its earliest days to the present.

-This project was created as part of an educational project aimed at connecting history with creativity.
+This project was created as part of an educational assignment within the **“Cultural Informatics”** curriculum of the Department of Digital Systems in Sparta, aiming to connect *history* with *creativity*.

 ---